Pavel Shatev: Views and influences

 His memoirs were under Russian and anarchist influences.
 In Thessaloniki's prison of Yedikule, he saw people who were feeling themselves "only as Bulgarians" but there were also Bulgarians who felt as "Macedonians" above everything else.
 In an interview in 1908 with Miletich, Shatev claimed that he had read major anarchist works before the Thessaloniki bombings, such as Sergey Stepnyak's Underground Russia.
 Shatev thought that only the Soviet Union was successful in resolving the national question through its creation of federal national units and local ethnic autonomies.
 However, when he had in mind the region of Macedonia, he rejected the Stalinist definition of nation based on a common territory.
 He did not think that integrating national communities into a multi-ethnic and socialist state was a bad idea.
 Shatev did not like the prominent role of teachers in IMRO's local committees and opined that "in its composition, its location, its hierarchy and bureaucracy, the Central Committee was practically indistinguishable from the Exarchate as a spiritual centre."
-In his 1934 memoir, Shatev claimed that he was always a socialist rather than an anarchist, writing that anarchists were leading "wild politics".
+In his 1934 memoir, Shatev claimed that he was always a socialist rather than an anarchist in an argument with anarchist Petar Mandzhukov, writing that anarchists were leading "wild politics", leading to a physical fight between him and Mandzhukov.